singularityhub/sregistry-cli/docs/clients/aws.md

 ```

 ## sregistry Pull
+You've made it!
 Now that we have confirmed the endpoint is working, and our container exists
 there we can talk about interaction with it via sregistry.
 Let's first
 export some of the variables we discussed above, in the format that the sregistry
 client will find them.
+Don't worry - you only need to do this once and never again.

 The first thing we need is the ID of your registry.
-Remember the long string defined
+It's the "number part"
+of the long URL that we looked at earlier, and it was a part of the `$AWS_REPO`
-at `$AWS_REPO` above?
-We can derive it from that.
-We also need to know the zone
+variable that we used above.
+We can derive just the id (the numbers) from that.
-your registry is in:
+We also need to know the zone your registry is in:

 ```bash
 export SREGISTRY_AWS_ID=$(echo $AWS_REPO | cut -d. -f1)